AI-HPC-Research-Team/SLM4Mol/README.md

 # LLM4Mol_Analysis

 This analysis offers a comprehensive review of Transformer models and Large Language Models (LLMs) in molecular modeling and design.
-This project focuses on molecular recognition, generation, optimization, captioning, and property prediction.
-We have created the ChEBI-20-MM benchmark to conduct 1,263 experiments, aiming to identify key factors influencing these models' performance.
-Our end-to-end visual analysis also uncovers the chemical intuition embedded in these models.
+There are two key issues: how to quantify the match between model and data modalities and how to identify the knowledge-learning preferences of models.
+To address these challenges, we develop a multi-modal benchmark named ChEBI-20-MM and conduct 1263 experiments to assess the compatibility between different data modalities and model architectures.
+To provide a rigorous theoretical basis for the exploration of model knowledge acquisition, we present a statistically significant, interpretable approach that discovers the varying strengths of LLMs in understanding molecular knowledge.
 ![Overview of tasks in review.](figures/figure1.png)

 **Paradigm of the Review**: